yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_Events.html.md

 Events are triggered when SOOMLA wants to notify you about different things that happen involving LevelUp operations.

-For example, when a user completes a World, an OnWorldCompleted event is fired as a result.
+For example, when a user completes a World, an `onWorldCompleted` event is fired as a result.

 ##Observing & Handling Events